mtyka/mtyka.github.io/_posts/2021-07-01-calcium-carbonate.markdown

 illustration purposes i think it's more instructive to think of it the above way.)
 </sup>

-THe key is that unlike CO₂ these carbonate ions are charged and remendously soluble in water.
+The key is that unlike CO₂ these carbonate ions are charged and tremendously soluble in water.

 In pure water the availability of hydroxyl ions is very small, available only from the small amount of water that is always dissociated into H⁺ and OH⁻.
 Any CO₂ that dissolves from the air quickly reacts with the available OH⁻ and the subsequent imbalance of H⁺ and OH⁻ results in the solution to become acidic.